What is ASP.NET?

 There are two types of resource files as given below :

-Local Resources: Local resources are specific to a single web page and used for providing versions of a web page in different languages.
-These are stored in App_LocalResources folder.
+Local Resources: Local resources are specific to a single web page and are used for providing versions of a web page in different languages.
+These are stored in the App_LocalResources folder.

 Global Resources: Global resources are common for the whole web application and can be accessed by all the web pages.
 These are stored in the App_GlobalResources folder.

 A neutral culture is a culture that is associated with a language but not with a country or region.
 For example, "en" for English and in for Hindi.
 Culture consists of language and the country or region.
 It is denoted by culture code which contains two lowercase letters denoting the language and two uppercase letters denoting the country or region like as en-US for English in the US, en-GB for the UK, etc. A language is any spoken language like English (en), Hindi (hi), and German (de), etc.